 Kirsty Holden, mummy saving expert over at themoneysavingmum.com, helps families live the good life for less.
 She regularly shares hints and tips over on her blog to help you stretch the family budget.

 If you are one of the many thousands that have overspent this Christmas… don’t panic you’re not alone!
-Some people just don’t like to talk about it!
+Some people just don’t like to talk about money!

 January is a very important month to not only set your goals for the year ahead but also look back and reflect on last year… what can you learn from the things you did last year (or didn’t do)?!
 Although you should never wait to analyse your finances, and you must certainly NOT do so just once a year; the beginning of January feels like an ideal time to do so.

 Today I’m sharing with you my top five financial resolutions that you can implement right now, while you wait for your first pay cheque of 2019, along with ways to help you stick to them:

 I will NOT overspend